petermg/TheOcularMigraineMCP/README.md

 # Summary of Features:

 * ADB permissions SURVIVE a REBOOT.
-PC is only required for the initial installation.
 * Change Headset Resolution.
 * Change CPU level (0-5), set as static or dynamic.
 * Change GPU level (0-5), set as static or dynamic.